swiftlang/swift-evolution/proposals/0006-apply-api-guidelines-to-the-standard-library.md

 [swift-3-api-guidelines branch][swift-3-api-guidelines-branch].

 For repetitive changes that affect many types, only one representative instance is shown in the diff.
-For example, `generate()` was renamed to `iterator()`.
+For example, `generate()` was renamed to `makeIterator()`.
 We only show the diff for the protocol requirement, and all other renames of this method are implied.
 If a type was renamed, we show only the diff for the type declaration, all other effects on the API where the name is used are implied.

 * Strip `Type` suffix from protocol names.